Carbolith; Lithane; Lithmax

 - Alcohol may interact with this drug.
 Be sure your child does not drink alcohol.

-- Fever, infection, throwing up, loose stools (diarrhea), or sweating a lot may change how much of this drug is in your blood.
+- Fever, infection, throwing up, diarrhea, or sweating a lot may change how much of this drug is in your blood.
 If any of these happen, talk with the doctor.